smithWEBtek/oovarts-planet-shop-at-the-end-of-the-universe/README.md

 ## Overview

 Oovart’s Planet Shop at the End of the Universe is a fully functional Ruby on Rails application.
+Users can create accounts and create new planets with various features and inhabitants.

 Visual graphics are currently not included in this application.